mckayct/Open_Source_Swarm_Intelligence/README.md

 [^2]: Does not mean price per robot, nor price per component.
 Simply price per the link given.

+## Ideas for Future

+While the current robot was satisfactory for an introduction to Swarm Intelligence, I would eventually like to make them into a more final product including
+* Academic Schedule for a Class Based Upon Swarm Intelligence
+* Change the drive train to Tank Tread Systems (original SMARs plan)
+* Creat New Algorithms for the Swarm
+* Look for ways to reduce price

+If you create something with this project, please reachout and share it with me!

 ---
 ## Credits